veltzer/demos-linux/src/exercises/real_time/volatile_atomic_etc/exercise.md

 You can use volatile and atomics.

-See what happens when you drop `volatile` and
+See what happens when you drop `volatile`.

 Fix the problem and compare all the solution you can find to this problem in terms of efficiency.

 Hints:
 * make sure you compile with optimization (-O2).
-* threads can be created either using the `pthread` api or C++ thread support.
+* threads can be created either using the `pthread` API or C++ thread support.